 An international workshop titled Clarifying the Fate and Whereabouts of Missing Migrants: Exchanging Information along Migratory Routes took place on 15 and 16 May 2019 in Antigua Guatemala, Guatemala, organized by the International Committee of the Red Cross (ICRC) in cooperation with the International Organization for Migration and the Argentine Forensic Anthropology Team.

 "Around the world, the families of tens of thousands of missing migrants are looking for answers.
-Using the ICRC's long-standing expertise in helping the missing and their loved ones, we want to strengthen collaboration among existing initiatives and improve international action on this tragic reality", underlines Caroline Douilliez, Head of project at ICRC.
+Using the ICRC's long-standing expertise in helping the missing and their loved ones, we want to strengthen collaboration among existing initiatives and improve international action on this tragic reality," underlines Caroline Douilliez, head of project at the ICRC.

 The workshop will bring together experts and representatives from governmental agencies and inter- and non-governmental organizations, as well as the families of missing migrants, from around the world.
 The aim of the event is to draw on current initiatives in Central America and other regions in order to develop common technical standards for collecting and exchanging data on missing migrants for humanitarian purposes.